AbductiveLearning/ABLkit/docs/Intro/Quick-Start.rst

 Read more about `building evaluation metrics <Evaluation.html>`_

-Bridging Machine Learning and Reasoning
+Bridging Learning and Reasoning
 ---------------------------------------

-Now, we use ``SimpleBridge`` to combine machine learning and reasoning together.
+Now, we use ``SimpleBridge`` to combine learning and reasoning in a unified model.

 .. code:: python